Dragonette: 2014–2017: Royal Blues

 In 2014, Dragonette collaborated with Dutch producer and DJ Mike Mago on the single "Outlines".
 The band also released the single "Let the Night Fall" on June 16, 2015.
 The band's fourth studio album, Royal Blues, was released on November 11, 2016.

 During the promotion of Royal Blues, Sorbara and Kurtz revealed that they had separated in 2013, shortly after performing at the ET Canada New Year's Eve Show, leaving Dragonette as just Sorbara.

-2020–present: Solo singles,Twennies and Revelation
+2020–present: Solo singles, Twennies and Revelation

-In October 2020, Dragonette released cover version of Sam Roberts Band song "We're All In This Together".
+In October 2020, Dragonette released a cover version of Sam Roberts Band song "We're All In This Together".

-In 2021, Dragonette featured on a number of singles including "Phantom" with Gianni Kosta; "Summer Thing" with Sunnery James & Ryan Marciano; and "Slow Song" with The Knocks.
+In 2021, Dragonette featured on several singles, including "Phantom" with Gianni Kosta; "Summer Thing" with Sunnery James & Ryan Marciano, and "Slow Song" with The Knocks.

 In August 2022, Dragonette released "New Suit", which would become the lead single from her fifth album Twennies, released in October 2022.
+This album, her first release as the sole member of Dragonette, marked a move toward more acoustic sounds and personal lyrics.

-In 2025, The Knocks and Dragonette again worked together, playing a stint of live shows together, including a scheduled performance at Electric Forest 2025, and co-releasing the singles, "Revelation", "Thorn", "Dreams", "Foolish Pleasure" and "The Hero."
+In 2025, The Knocks and Dragonette again worked together, playing a stint of live shows together, including a scheduled performance at Electric Forest 2025, and co-releasing the singles, "Revelation", "Thorn", "Dreams", "Foolish Pleasure", and "The Hero."
 On June 6, 2025, they co-released the full-length album Revelation.

+The album featured synth-pop sounds and visuals inspired by 1980's corporate marketing, with drag queen Aquaria featuring in music videos for the singles.